GmiSa1990/learnML/keras/keras.md

                        mode='min')
 ```

-Interrupt training when its performance on the validation set starts dropping.
+Interrupt training when **its performance on the validation set starts dropping**.
+Often, it's a good idea to use `val_loss` because it overfits much slower than training loss.
+This does however require that you add a `validation_split` in `model.fit`. `monitor` also can be set as `loss`, then the the `loss` will be computed on training set.

 As the epochs go by, the algorithm learns and its prediction error (RMSE) on the training set naturally goes down, and so does its prediction error on the validation set.
 However, after a while the validation error stops decreasing and actually starts to go back up.
 This indicates that the model has started to overfit the training data.
 With early stopping you just stop training as soon as the validation error reaches the minimum.